k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/11_batch_process_overview.md

-# **Fabric Batch Overview**
+# **Batch Processes**
-The Batch process is a Fabric utility that can be used to run multiple commands on a list of instances, regardless of its size or type.
+The Batch process is a Fabric utility that can be used to run multiple commands on a list of instances, regardless of their size or type.

 The Batch process is used to trigger the following:
 - [Sync instances](/articles/14_sync_LU_instance/01_sync_LUI_overview.md), to perform multiple syncs on all (or a subset of) instances (IIDs) for a specific Logical Unit.
 This process is also referred to as the Migration Process, handled by the *migrate* command.